Malabsorption is a problem getting nutrients into the body. It can happen even when someone is eating enough.

 - Bulky, foul-smelling stools

 Treatment will be based on the cause.
-Treating the cause may stop malabsorption.
+This may stop malabsorption.

 American College of Gastroenterology http://patients.gi.org